Minnesota Timberwolves: 2023–24: Second conference finals appearance

-2024–present: Julius Randle/Karl-Anthony Towns trade
+2024–2026: Julius Randle and Donte Divincenzo/Karl-Anthony Towns trade

 During the 2024 off-season, the Timberwolves traded All-Star Karl-Anthony Towns to the New York Knicks for fellow big man All-Star Julius Randle, sharpshooter Donte DiVincenzo and a first round pick.

 In February 2025, Marc Lore and Alex Rodriguez announced that they had won the arbitration case with Glen Taylor regarding the ownership transfer of the Timberwolves and WNBA's Lynx, stemming from their original 2021 agreement to acquire the franchises.
 The arbitration ruling validated Lore and Rodriguez's claim that they had submitted the necessary paperwork for an extension prior to their March 2024 payment deadline.
 On April 2, 2025, Glen Taylor publicly announced that he would not appeal the arbitration decision, officially clearing the path for Lore and Rodriguez to assume full control of the organization, pending final NBA Board of Governors approval.

 Amidst the transition in ownership, the Timberwolves also made significant roster moves to solidify their core.
 On October 23, 2024, the team reached a three-year, $110 million contract extension with reigning Defensive Player of the Year Rudy Gobert.
 The extension ensured that the Timberwolves retained the anchor of their league-leading defense and one of the most decorated defensive big men in NBA history, who had just won his record-tying fourth Defensive Player of the Year award.
 Gobert's presence, alongside rising superstar Anthony Edwards, All-Defensive forward Jaden McDaniels, and Sixth Man of the Year Naz Reid, underscored Minnesota’s commitment to competing at the highest level in the Western Conference for years to come.